-- The Museum is committed to increasing public access to the collections and information, and to increasing knowledge and understanding of the collections and heritage sites. - We will provide varied means of access and interpretation to the collections including permanent displays, temporary exhibitions, loans, object handling, tours, events and activities.
-The provision of access will be balanced against the appropriate care and management of the collection in question. - Collection staff will be available every Thursday afternoon in the Museum galleries to answer questions and identify objects brought in by the public. - To increase access to collections not on display we offer research facilities, web-based resources and access to staff. - Stored collections are available to view by appointment with the collection team. - Collections are continually being updated and developed to better reflect the diversity of the local area.
+- The Museum is committed to increasing public access to the collections and information, and to increasing knowledge and understanding of the collections and heritage sites. - We will provide varied means of access and interpretation to the collections including permanent displays, temporary exhibitions, loans, object handling, tours, events, and activities.
+The provision of access will be balanced against the appropriate care and management of the collection in question, guided by the Collection Management Policy. - Collection staff will be available every Thursday afternoon in the Museum galleries to answer questions and identify objects brought in by the public. - To increase access to collections not on display we offer research facilities, web-based resources, and access to staff. - Stored collections are available to view by appointment with the collection team. - Collections are continually being updated and developed to better reflect the diversity of the local area guided by the Collection Development Policy.